- Where can I find PEMF devices that work with the software?

 PEMF devices that work with the software can be found at www.wellnesspemf.com

 Waveomics™ software is only supported on PC's with Windows 10 Home or Windows 10 Pro installed.
-It will not work on a laptop or desktop PC with Windows 10-S installed.
+It will not work on Windows 7 or Windows 8.
+According to the developer it should work on Windows 11 Home and Pro.

 To download the Basic version of the Waveomics™ software, register on the site and login.
 After you login, go to Software/Download in the menu bar and select the Basic version you want to download.
 Click the download button that appears on the screen.
 Refer to video below for more information.